jacobkap/crimebythenumbers/docs/intro-to-r.md

 ![](images/rstudio_9.PNG)

-### Helpful cheatsheets
+### Helpful Cheat Sheets

-RStudio also includes a number of links to helpful cheatsheets for a few important topics.
+RStudio also includes a number of links to helpful cheat sheets for a few important topics.
 To get to it click Help, then Cheatsheets and click on whichever one you need.

 ![](images/rstudio_4.PNG)